creatorrr/co-states/README.md

           return trafficLights.go();
 ```

-State can also be changed by triggering an event on the machine by the same name as the blueprint event..
+State can also be changed by triggering an event on the machine by the same name as the blueprint event.

 ```js
 trafficLights.on('state:change', function(current, next) {